 There is controversial evidence that the British astronomer John Flamsteed observed and recorded the Cas A supernova event in his journal on the evening of August 16th, 1680.
-He observed a star that was near the position of Cas A, not observed by anyone else, and was never seen again - it could have been the explosion that produced Cas A.The Cas A remnant is ~11,100 light years away, and if John Flamsteed did observe the catastrophic collapse of the massive star ~330 years ago, the supernova event occurred approximately 11,430 years ago.
+He observed a star that was near the position of Cas A, not observed by anyone else, and was never seen again - it could have been the explosion that produced Cas A.The Cas A remnant is ~11,100 light years away, and if John Flamsteed did observe the catastrophic event years ago, the supernova event occurred approximately 11,430 years ago.
 There is also evidence from ice core records that supports a date of ~1667 for Cas A, and medieval documents that mention an event in the sky in ~1630 which could also have been the Cas A supernova event.

 NOTE: You do not need to use the ds9 image analysis software for this activity.
 Screen shots of the necessary data and images from ds9 are provided, and all necessary equations and conversion factors are listed at the end of the activity.

 How Big is Cas A?

 1.Record the radius of Cas A in pixels given in the "Circle" information box on the ds9 screenshot shown in Figure 1.
 Note that the jet in the upper left has been excluded from the region surrounding Cas A – the dynamics of this jet formation are different that those of the overall expansion of the SNR.
 Record the x- and y-coordinates of the center of the region to use in #8 below.